-These hardy, slow growing tree ferns are from the Southern Hemisphere.
-Easy to transplant and establish.
+These hardy, slow-growing tree ferns are from the Southern Hemisphere.
+They are easy to transplant and establish.

 Native to southeastern Australia, Tasmania.
-Hardiest of tree ferns; well-established plants tolerate 20°F/–7°C. Thick, red-brown, fuzzy trunk grows slowly to 15 ft.
-Many arching, 3- to 6-ft. fronds grow from top of trunk; mature fronds are more finely cut than those of Australian tree fern (Cyathea).
+Hardiest of the tree ferns; well-established plants tolerate 20°F/–7°C. Thick, red-brown, fuzzy trunk grows slowly to 15 ft.
+Many arching, 3–6-ft. fronds grow from the top of the trunk; mature fronds are more finely cut than those of Australian tree fern (Cyathea).